Zettlr/zettlr-docs/docs/en/getting-started/setup.md

     * Fedora 24 or newer
     * Arch Linux
     * Any distribution supported by AppImage or Flatpak
-* Processor: 1GHz Dual-Core Intel 64 bit or better (32 bit is not supported)
+* Processor: 1GHz Dual-Core Intel 64-bit or better (32-bit is not supported)
-    * On Linux, an equivalent ARM 64 bit processor is supported
+    * On Linux, an equivalent ARM 64-bit processor is supported
     * On macOS, Apple Silicon (M1, M2, etc.) is supported
 * RAM: 1 GB
 * Disk Space: At least 500 MB free disk space